homelabos/homelabos/.gitlab/merge_request_templates/Adding_A_New_Package.md

 - [ ] The package has been added to `README.md`.
 - [ ] The package has been added to `CHANGELOG.md` for the version currently in development.
 - [ ] The package has been added to `roles/homelabos_config/templates/config.yml.j2` under the `# Services List` section.
+- [ ] This ansible template uses the password module for security.